🇲🇽

 Classic street foods often carry hidden dairy or lard

-Elotes (grilled corn on the cob) are a street food staple but are typically topped with mayonnaise, crema, and grated cheese before serving.
-Esquites (corn in a cup) follows the same dairy-topped pattern.
+Elotes (grilled corn) are a street food staple but are typically topped with mayonnaise, crema, and grated cheese before serving.
+Esquites follow the same dairy-topped pattern.
 Tamales from street stalls may contain lard in the masa.
-Churros vary by vendor — some doughs use butter or egg, and fillings or toppings often contain dairy.
+Churros vary by vendor, with some doughs containing butter or egg, and fillings often containing dairy.
 Ask before ordering.
 When in doubt, fresh cut fruit (fruta picada) from market vendors is the universally safe option.

 Vegan Hotspots